-What can employers claim under the Scheme?
+What can employers claim under the Scheme and what must they contribute?

-If eligible, employers can apply for a grant from HMRC to cover the wage costs of furloughed employees.
-From 1 July 2020 to 31 July 2020, "wage costs" covers the following:
+If eligible, employers can apply for a grant from HMRC to cover the "wage costs" of furloughed employees for their unworked hours.
+Employers cannot claim a grant for any time the employee spends working.